smros/GarminDB/README.md

 # Success Stories

 Find out who's using GarminDb on what platforms, OSes, and python versions [here](https://github.com/tcgoetz/GarminDB/wiki/Success-Stories).
-If you're using GarminDB and your scenario isn't listed send me a message or file an issue with your success case.
+If you're using GarminDB and your scenario isn't listed, send me a message or file an issue with your success case.

 # Notes